P4uton/RITFightSimulator/README.md

 - Give default size to offensive percentage column so it doesn't jump around as much
 - remove Calculate button
 - rename Strength to Attack or smth.
+- Move UnitTable to the bottom
+- Hyperlink units